msharma17/Getting-and-Cleaning-Data-Project/README.md

 #### Dataset Files:-
 The data set includes the following files.
+- 'features_info.txt': Shows information about the variables used on the feature vector.
 - 'features.txt': List of all features.
 - 'activity_labels.txt': Links the class labels with their activity name.
 - 'train/X_train.txt': Training set.